 3G.
 Describe how your college will use funds from this grant for Responsive Pathways - SALARY, WAGES, AND BENEFITS.
 Include all position titles, percent of effort or FTE (full-time enrollment) that will be funded, and a brief description of duties by position as they relate to this grant activity.
-See online application materials for examples (online application materials will be sent after final EAG award notifications are made).
+(This section is to be completed via Budget Revision in OBIS if awarded RP funding.)

 3H.
 Describe how your college will use funds from this grant for Responsive Pathways - GOODS AND SERVICES.
-See online application materials for examples (online application will be sent after final EAG award notifications are made).
+(This section is to be completed via Budget Revision in OBIS if awarded RP funding.)

-3I.
-Describe how your college will use funds from this grant for Responsive Pathways - TRAVEL.
-See online application materials for examples (online application will be sent after final EAG award notifications are made).
+31. Describe how your college will use funds from this grant for Responsive Pathways - TRAVEL(This section is to be completed via Budget Revision in OBIS if awarded RP funding.)

 3J.
 Describe how your college will use funds from this grant for Responsive Pathways - CONTRACTS.
-See online application materials for examples (online application will be sent after final EAG award notifications are made).
+(This section is to be completed via Budget Revision in OBIS if awarded RP funding.)